plamarque/sphinx-poc/docs/GettingStarted/Welcome-screens.rst

 -  Create your account: Create your primary account.

 -  Admin Password: Change the default password of the "root" user.
-You can use this account to log in PRODUCT as a *super-user* who has the highest rights in the system.
+You can use this account to log in eXo Platform as a *super-user* who has the highest rights in the system.

 You can select Skip to ignore this step, then sign in as the root user